Hunt Slonem – Abraham Lincoln

 Media: oil on wood

-Hunt Slonem is the internationally recognized American painter, sculptor, and printmaker.
-His work has been exhibited in more than 350 galleries and museums worldwide, and is represented in over 100 museums, including the Metropolitan Museum of Art, The Solomon R. Guggenheim and the Whitney Museum of American Art, in New York City.
-He exhibits regularly at both public and private venues around the world, and has received numerous honors and awards, including a MacDowell Fellowship and National Endowment for the Arts grant.
-He lives in New York City and Louisiana, where he has notably restored two important plantations to their original states.
+Hunt Slonem is an internationally recognized American painter, sculptor, and printmaker.
+Hunt Slonem’s works like Abraham Lincoln has been exhibited in more than 350 galleries and museums worldwide and is represented in over 100 museums, including the Metropolitan Museum of Art, The Solomon R. Guggenheim, and the Whitney Museum of American Art, in New York City.
+He regularly exhibits at both public and private venues around the world and has received numerous honors and awards, including a MacDowell Fellowship and National Endowment for the Arts grant.
+He lives in New York City and Louisiana, where he has notably restored two famous plantations to their original states.

 Slonem’s works can be found in the permanent collections of 250 museums around the world, including the Solomon R. Guggenheim Museum, the Metropolitan Museum of Art in New York City, the Whitney, the Miro Foundation and the New Orleans Museum of Art.